IcaliaLabs/guides/iOS_Swift/PERSISTANCE.md

 ### NSUserDefaults

 The simplest way to store small amounts of data like user settings or session information is in the User Defaults. **NSUserDefaults** is a singleton class which already handles caching and persisting anything you add to it.
-You just need to use a string **key** and store any kind of object in it.
+You just need to use a string **key** to identify the object you want to persist, and the object must be a property list type (see next section).
 It is basically a key-value store, that handles caching and on-disk-persistance on the fly for you.

 	NSUserDefaults *defaults = [NSUserDefaults standardUserDefaults];